 The Board of Directors unanimously recommends that shareholders vote "FOR" this proposal to amend the Restated Articles of Incorporation to eliminate all supermajority vote requirements.
-Proxies solicited by the Board of Directors will be voted "FOR" this proposal unless a contrary vote is specified.
+Proxies solicited by the Board of Directors will be voted as specified on the returned proxy.
+If no specification is made on the returned proxy, such shares will be voted "FOR" this proposal.